 Now that you've imported the source DVD contents, you need to set your output preferences.
 To extract DVD file and put onto Final Cut Pro on Mac, there are two ways to do that:

 1) Choose a preset.
 This Mac DVD Ripper includes handy presets that make things easier.
-Go to the format tray at the bottom of main interface and switch to "Editing" tab.
-There you'll find options for Final Cut Pro 7 or Final Cut Pro X. Simply choose one of them as your output format, the most appropriated ripping settings will be prepared for you.
+Click the "Profile" drop-down menu and this will bring you panel where you'll find a lot format options under Final Cut Pro category.
+Simply choose one of them as your output format, the most appropriated ripping settings will be prepared for you.

-For advanced users, if you are planning on giving more control over the video, you can click the Gear button and tweak a few settings: resolution, bit rate, frame rate and more.
+For advanced users, if you are planning on giving more control over the video, you can click the "Settings" button to the right side of "Profile" menu and tweak a few settings: resolution, bit rate, frame rate and more.